georgju2/dcd-scheduling/README.md

 # Introduction

-This repository contains the code samples and demonstrations that are refernced in the research presented in the Master’s Thesis titled "Data-Centric Distributed Scheduling of ETL Jobs."
+This repository contains the code samples and demonstrations that are referenced in the research presented in the Master’s Thesis titled "Data-Centric Distributed Scheduling of ETL Jobs."

 # Apache Airflow Setup Guide